How Can You Energize Your Trees?

 - Respiration (producing energy by oxidizing sugars and starches)

 - Phosphorous in the form of Phosphite(PO3) is radically different than the traditional form of Phosphate(PO4).
 Phosphite (PO3) increases the energy level within the trees and plants by increasing ATP production, the energy storage battery in the trees and plants that powers all physiological functions, such as photosynthesis.
-Whether its environmental extremes or root and shoot production.
-Trees and plants are continuously in a state of resisting, repairing and recovering from some environmental and/or physiological stress conditions that threaten plant quality and even survival.
+Whether it is environmental extremes or root-and-shoot production.
+Trees and plants are continuously in a state of resisting, repairing, and recovering from some environmental and/or physiological stress conditions that threaten plant quality and even survival.

 - Potassium Phosphite is manufactured under the strictest manufacturing procedures on the market.
 Temperature and reaction speed are controlled and

 - Potassium Phosphite is made in small batches.
 Only the finest 99.9% pure, virgin raw materials are selected to produce Potassium Phosphite.